Gasteracantha fornicata

 Gasteracantha fornicata (northern jewelled spider) is a species of spiny orb-weavers (family Araneidae) found in Queensland Australia.
 It is similar in shape to Austracantha minax which was originally described as Gasteracantha minax.
 It was described by Johan Christian Fabricius in 1775, the first Australian species of spider to be named and classified.

 One of the synonyms of the species is Gasteracantha vittata, a name given to it by Ludwig Carl Christian Koch in 1871.
 However, it was later discovered that Fabricius had described the species earlier, and according to taxonomic rules, the earlier name has precedence and is the only one that should be used.
 Also, there are other species that were identified G. vittata at times, namely Gasteracantha irradiata (by Thorell, 1859), Gasteracantha sanguinolenta (by Keyserling, 1877) and Gasteracantha transversa (as subspecies G. v. longicornis by Strand, 1907), further complicating the issue.

-G. fornicata is known for its female spiders that have a stark banded pattern along its dorsal side, with yellow or white stripes contrasting its dark-colored body.
+G. fornicata is known for its female spiders that have a stark banded pattern along its dorsal side, with yellow or white stripes contrasting its dark-coloured body.
 It has small yellow or white spots along the ventral side.
 This spider has been described as a "sit-and-wait" predator, where it waits for small insects to approach its web.
 Gasteracantha fornicata is known for its circular, "orb-shaped" webs with silk tuft decorations.

 Description

-Gasteracantha fornicata is a small spider that displays multiple morphs in size and color.
+Gasteracantha fornicata is a small spider that displays multiple morphs in size and colour.
 It has exoskeletal spines across its dorsal side.
 The wide cephalothorax structure of Gasteracantha may prevent it from being as mobile compared to spiders of similar size.
 Males are typically two millimeters while females grow up to twelve millimeters.
 Females have distinct stripes across the dorsal region that are known to attract prey.
-These yellow/white bands starkly contrast with the spider's dark colored body.
-Like other orb-weaving spiders the bright coloration of the spider has been shown to help attract prey.
+These yellow/white bands starkly contrast with the spider's dark coloured body.
+Like other orb-weaving spiders the bright colouration of the spider has been shown to help attract prey.
 On the ventral side, the body is darker and has small yellow spots.
 Like other spiny spiders, Gasteracantha fornicata has a hard exoskeleton with spines along the dorsal side for predatorial protection.
-The bright coloration of the spiders have been suggested to signal to predators that they are not ideal prey.
+The bright colouration of the spiders have been suggested to signal to predators that they are not ideal prey.

 Female Gasteracantha fornicata spiders have two different morphs, one with bright yellow bands, and another with white bands (spectral curves at 447 nanometers and 496 nanometers).
-Although the spider can have white-colored stripes, it does not possess the same UV properties as the closely related Gasteracanthra cancriformis.
-Different colored morphs inhabit different regions of the rainforest habitat with varying frequencies.
+Although the spider can have white-coloured stripes, it does not possess the same UV properties as the closely related Gasteracanthra cancriformis.
+Different coloured morphs inhabit different regions of the rainforest habitat with varying frequencies.
 Changes in light exposure of brighter forest clearings and cloudier sky overhang regions, create microhabitats for Gasteracantha fornicata.
-Levels of cloudiness serve as a threshold marker for color morph frequency.
+Levels of cloudiness serve as a threshold marker for colour morph frequency.
 Specifically, white morphs are found more frequently in darker areas because they have a better contrast against cloudy skies.